evanrex/Data-Efficient-COVID19-Diagnosis/README.md

 using a model with pre-trained ImageNet weights.
 The Area Under the Receiver Op- erating Characteristic (ROC) Curve (AUC) is used to quantify this performance, while Permutation Testing is used to show that the increase is statistically significant.

+# Reproducibility

+We use slurm to run our exoeriments, see this [sbatch file](https://github.com/evanrex/Data-Efficient-COVID19-Diagnosis/blob/main/models/dino/pretrain_dino.sbatch) for reference.